 - Writing Program - At Bridgton Academy, writing is the cornerstone of the curriculum: it is required in every course.
 To prepare students for the demands of college writing, the Academy has a Writing Center staffed by members of the faculty during the school day who are available to students for one-on-one help at any point in the writing process, on any writing assignment.
 There is a Basic Writing course, which is taken in addition to the required English courses, for students who have had very little writing instruction prior to enrolling at Bridgton Academy.

 - Competetive Athletic Program - Bridgton Academy offers both interscholastic competition in nine sports, and intramural participation in several.
 Because students are 12 - PG young men, our athletic teams play against some of New England's finest college and university freshman and junior varsity (JV) teams, as well as other prep schools.
-College opponents have included: Harvard, Yale, Dartmouth, Brown, Bowdoin, Columbia, Colgate, Boston University, and Tufts.
+College opponents have included: Harvard, Yale, Dartmouth, Brown, Bowdoin, Columbia, Colgate, Boston University, The United States Naval Academy, The United States Military Academy West Point, and Tufts.
 Prep school opponents have included: Phillips Andover, Phillips Academy of Exeter, Buckingham, Brown and Nichols, Army Prep, and Navy Prep.
+Bridgton Academy's varsity athletic programs (Baseball, Basketball, Football, Golf, Hockey, Lacrosse, and Soccer) are year-round, college-model programs designed to give our student-athletes an experience like the one they may have at the collegeiate level.

 - LD types supported: Mild Learning Differences, ADD/ADHD

-- School accreditations: New England Association of Schools and Colleges
+- Bridgton Academy accreditations: New England Association of Schools and Colleges

 - School Location Miles Grades Students